Déclaration de transparence relative à l'esclavage moderne

 We also have an Associate Code of Conduct that outlines our standards and expectations and addresses the consequences of noncompliance.

-Associates who influence decisions in VS&Co's supply chain receive a training called "Modern Slavery Awareness" to ensure they understand the risks of modern slavery in our supply chain, can recognize the warning signs, and know what tools are available to report any concerns of forced labor or human trafficking in the supply chain.
+Associates who influence decisions in VS&Co's supply chain receive enhanced Human Rights training to ensure they understand the risks of modern slavery in our supply chain, can recognize the warning signs, and know what tools are available to report any concerns of forced labor or human trafficking in the supply chain.
 The training was developed in alignment with the ILO Indicators of Forced Labor.

-To support our responsible sourcing efforts, VS&Co has established a Foreign Migrant Worker Policy to ensure that we mitigate the risk of human trafficking or forced labor within our supply chain.
-Factories that employ foreign migrant workers must be approved by VS&Co executive leadership after the completion of a comprehensive Foreign Migrant Worker Risk Assessment with satisfactory results.
+To support our responsible sourcing efforts, in addition to our Labor Standards and Workplace Conditions audit, VS&Co has established a Foreign Migrant Worker Policy to ensure that we mitigate the risk of human trafficking or forced labor within our supply chain.
+Factories that employ foreign migrant workers must be approved by VS&Co executive leadership after satisfactory completion of a comprehensive Foreign Migrant Worker Risk Assessment.
 If approved, the factory is closely monitored to ensure there are no forced labor violations, workers do not pay for their job or become indebted to their employer, and all workers have freedom of movement and are treated in accordance with the law.
 Foreign migrant workers continue to account for less than one percent of the overall worker population of our supply chain.

 Approvisionnement des matières premières